geryb-bg/gery-web/blog/WebUSB/article.md

 ## `device.open`

-Once you choose a device to connect to the connection is started by calling the `open()` method.
+Choosing one of the devices in the image above and clicking "Connect" means that you are giving this website permission to connect to this device.
+The connection is started by calling the `open()` method.

 ## `device.selectConfiguration`